epi2me-labs/wf-transcriptomes/README.md

 The workflow supports:

-+ transcript identification from either cDNA or direct RNA reads
++ Transcript identification from either cDNA or direct RNA reads
-+ transcript discovery guided by a supplied genome and annotation
++ Transcript discovery guided by a supplied genome and annotation
-+ quantification against a supplied reference annotation
++ Quantification against a supplied reference annotation
-+ optional transcript classification and QC with `SQANTI3`
++ Transcript classification and QC with `SQANTI3`
-+ differential gene expression with `DESeq2`
++ Differential gene expression with `DESeq2`
-+ differential transcript usage with `DEXSeq`
++ Differential transcript usage with `DEXSeq`
-+ base modification pileups with `modkit`
++ Base modification pileups with `modkit`

 The main transcriptome result is a shared `bambu` model built from all samples together.
-The workflow also produces separate per-sample transcriptomes, so each sample has its own GTF, FASTA, count tables, and optional `SQANTI3` summary alongside the shared results.
+The workflow also produces separate per-sample transcriptomes, so each sample has its own GTF, FASTA, count tables, and `SQANTI3` summary alongside the shared results.

 <figure>